When and How to Fool Explainable Models (and Humans) with Adversarial Examples: Extending adversarial examples for explainable machine learning scenarios

 The identified scenarios are as follows:

 \begin{itemize}

-\item[A.1] $f(x) = y_x \ \wedge \ A_f(x)\neq A_h(x)$.
-In this case, the model is right but the explanations are incorrect or differ from the ones that would be provided by a human.
-Adversarial attacks capable of producing such scenarios have been studied in recent works for post-hoc feature-importance explanations \cite{ghorbani2019interpretation,dombrowski2019explanations,alvarez-melis2018robustness,zhang2020interpretable,kuppa2020black} and for self-explainable prototype-base classifiers \cite{zheng2020analyzing}, showing that small perturbations can produce a drastic change in the explanations without changing the output. \begin{itemize} \item[A.1.1] More particularly, we can imagine a scenario in which $A_f(x)\sim y_x$ despite ${A_f(x)\neq A_h(x)}$, for instance, if the explanations point out to relevant and coherent properties to classify the input as $y_x$ (at least partially), but which do not compose the most relevant or correct explanation (with respect to the given input) according to a human criterion.
-From an adversary's perspective, changing the explanations without forcing a wrong classification allows to introduce \textbf{confusing recommendations}.
-For illustration, a model can (correctly) reject a loan request but accompanied with a wrong explanation, preventing the applicant from correcting the actually relevant deficiencies of the request.
-Similarly, a wrong explanation of a medical diagnosis system might lead to a wrong treatment or prescription.
-In addition, \textbf{biased or discriminative explanations} could be produced with this attack scheme, for instance, attributing a loan rejection to sensitive features (e.g., racial or religious).
-Such an explanation could \textbf{make the models look unreliable or untrustworthy for users}.
-Oppositely, \textbf{biases could be hided by producing trustworthy explanations to manipulate user trust} \cite{lakkaraju2020how}. \end{itemize}
+\item[A.1] $f(x) = y_x \ \wedge \ A_f(x)\not\approx A_h(x)$.
+In this case, the model is right but the explanations are incorrect or differ from those that would be provided by a human.
+Adversarial attacks capable of producing such scenarios have been studied in recent works for post-hoc feature-importance explanations \citep{ghorbani2019interpretation,dombrowski2019explanations,alvarez-melis2018robustness,zhang2020interpretable,kuppa2020black} and for self-explainable prototype-based classifiers \citep{zheng2019analyzing}, showing that small perturbations in the input can produce a drastic change in the explanations without changing the output. \begin{itemize} \item[A.1.1] More particularly, we can imagine a scenario in which $A_f(x)\sim y_x$ despite ${A_f(x) \ \not\approx \ A_h(x)}$, for instance, if $A_f(x)$ points to relevant and coherent properties to classify the input as $y_x$, but which do not compose a correct or relevant explanation (with respect to the given input) according to a human criterion.
+From an adversary's perspective, changing the explanations without forcing a wrong classification allows confusing recommendations to be introduced. {\mfrr For illustration, a model can correctly reject a loan request but the decision can be accompanied by a wrong {\mfrr yet coherent} explanation (e.g., ``the applicant is too young''), preventing the applicant from correcting the actually relevant deficiencies of the request (e.g., ``the applicant's salary is too low'') \citep{ustun2019actionable}.} {\mfrr Similarly, a wrong explanation of a medical diagnosis system might lead to a wrong treatment or prescription \citep{ghassemi2021false,stiglic2020interpretability,bortsova2021adversarial,bussone2015role}.} In addition, biased or discriminative explanations could be produced with this attack scheme, for instance, attributing a loan rejection to sensitive features (e.g., gender, race or religion).
+Such an explanation could make the models look unreliable or untrustworthy for users. {\mfrr Oppositely, biases could be hidden by producing trustworthy explanations to manipulate the trust of the users \citep{lakkaraju2020how,slack2020fooling,aivodji2019fairwashing,wang2020gradientbased}.} \end{itemize}